This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 They can analyze the sales process for detecting patterns that work successfully.

-Intuitive dashboard allows sales managers to easily view and track sales metrics.
+The intuitive dashboard allows sales managers to easily view and track sales metrics.

 Sales managers can use filters inside the CRM for tracking essential metrics like –